2022 FIFA World Cup knockout stage: England vs Senegal

-This was the first ever meeting between the sides.
+The two teams had never met before.
 It was also the first time England faced an African opposition in the World Cup knockout stage since a 1990 quarter-final win over Cameroon.

 After a tight opening period where Senegal's Boulaye Dia saw his strike saved by goalkeeper Jordan Pickford, England went in front in the 38th minute, when Jordan Henderson scored low into the net from twelve yards off a pass from Jude Bellingham on the left.
 In added time in the first half, reigning World Cup Golden Boot winner Harry Kane made it 2–0 with his first goal of the tournament, firing into the net from the right after a pass from Phil Foden.
 In the 57th minute, Foden crossed from the left for Bukayo Saka to make it 3–0 with a clipped left-footed finish over Senegal goalkeeper Édouard Mendy.